 The Carlton venue was one of the first in Australia to enter into a naming rights agreement, when it became Optus Oval in late 1993.
 It was known as this until the end of the 2005 AFL season when life as an AFL venue came to an end - Carlton v Melbourne was the final game at the venue.
 In 2006 it became MC Labour Park for two years and is now officially known as Visy Park.

-While the Carlton Football Club now play their home matches at Docklands Stadium, Princes Park is still the training and administration base of the AFL club.
+While the Carlton Football Club now play their home matches at Marvel Stadium and the MCG, Princes Park remains the training and administration base of the AFL club.
 In 2008, the venue underwent an $18 million redevelopment with two grandstands at the western end making way for a new high performance training and administration centre which was completed in 2010.
-NRL club Melbourne Storm used the venue as their training base for a period of time and Super Rugby franchise Melbourne Rebels also use the venue as their training base for periods of time.
+NRL club Melbourne Storm and Super Rugby franchise Melbourne Rebels have also both previously used the venue as their training base for periods of time.

 Carlton weren't the only AFL club to call Princes Park home.
 Hawthorn used the venue for 18 seasons after moving from Glenferie Oval and prior to moving to Waverley Park.
 The Western Bulldogs, Fitzroy Lions and South Melbourne also used the venue for shorter stints.
 In recent years, the ground has hosted many Victorian Football League matches including the VFL Grand Final, while Carlton's AFLW home games are played at the venue.